Financial Aid Satisfactory Academic Progress

 There is a limit to how long a student can receive a Pell Grant.

 Students are restricted to a lifetime limit of 12 full-time semesters of Pell Grant.
-This limit is effective July 1, 2012, and is retroactive, meaning that all semesters in which a student received a Pell Grant in the past are counted toward the 12-semester limit.
+This limit became effective July 1, 2012, and is retroactive, meaning that all semesters in which a student received a Pell Grant in the past are counted toward the 12-semester limit.
 Pell Grants received for part-time enrollment are counted toward the limit on a pro-rated basis.
 For example, a Pell Grant received for half-time enrollment would be counted as one-half of a full-time semester of eligibility.

 Financial aid can only pay for one repeat of a previously passed course.
 This repeat limitation applies even if the student did not receive financial aid when enrolled in the course in the past.